sesch29/openweather-mcp-server/README.md

 - Now you can rebuild, restart.
 With the current versions it is sufficient to execute `docker compose build --no-cache && docker compose up -d`.
 On any problems, please stick to the [update guide](https://www.librechat.ai/docs/local/docker#update-librechat).
-- In your AI application, you should now be able to activate the "mcp-weather-server" and ask for the current weather in any city :-)
+- In your AI application, you should now be able to activate the "openweather-mcp-server" and ask for the current weather in any city :-)

 ## Development: Environment variables